Carole was very close to her older sister Dorothy Ridste Ross. In 1985 Dorothy wrote about their childhood and Carole's road to stardom ...

 Carole at age nineteen

-Carole (left) and her sister Dorothy Carole playing dress-up
+Carole (left) and Dorothy Carole playing dress-up

 The owners and dance instructor of the (only) dance studio in our town offered to give Frances free dancing lessons if she would appear in shows to be given at Resort Hotels and other places.
 Of course she was all for it, but my mother would not let her unless I was with her so the owners made the bargain for both of us.
 We worked hard, studied and practiced for weeks and then the night of our first appearance came.
 It was to be at a hotel in The Valley of the Moon, which is in the Big Bear Mountains.
 I can well remember the night we drove up there.
 It was a cold winter night.
 The moon was full and the sky soft with fluffy clouds that passed over the moon making everything kind of scary, but it was so beautiful as we drove the winding road through the beautiful pine trees and well worth the trip.
 Our performance was successful and we were given dinner for it.
 Lest I imply that the dance group was just Frances and me I had better mention we had eight girls in the group.
 About that time the Fox theaters were sponsoring a beauty contest.
 It was in three of the Fox theaters in San Bernardino, Redlands, and Riverside.
 The winner of the first contest and several of the runner-ups went on to the next town.
 Frances and I went to all three.
 She won first in all of them and I made second in the last contest.
-The Rose Room was a dance hall in town that held Saturday matinees for the younger crowd and you can believer that Frances was always there.
+The Rose Room was a dance hall in town that held Saturday matinees for the younger crowd and you can believe that Frances was always there.
 Again, mother would not let her go without me so I sat and watched her dance, dance, dance!

 Carole at her Santa Monica home in 1942